Global Challenges Facing Humanity

 5. How can policymaking be made more sensitive to global long-term perspectives?

-Heads of government could benefit from establishing an Office of the Future connected to related units in government agencies whose functions would continue from one administration to the next.
-These can be augmented by advisory councils of futurists and be connected to resilience and collective intelligence systems that scan for change around the world and can identify and assess expert judgments in real-time (the Real-Time Delphi is an example).
-The staff for such systems should synthesize futures research from others, calculate State of the Future Indexes for relevant subjects or countries (see Chapter 2), and produce annual state of the future reports.
+Heads of government should have a foresight office connected by a CIS to related units in government agencies.
+The CIS could help provide continuity from one administration to the next.
+Advisory councils of futurists can augment the foresight office and be connected to resilience systems and CIS that scan for change around the world and identify and assess expert judgments in real-time (the Real-Time Delphi is an example).
+The staff for such systems should synthesize futures research from others, calculate State of the Future Indexes for relevant subjects or countries (see Chapter 2), and produce state of the future reports.
 Existent government future strategy units (see the CD Chapter 4.1) are being networked by Singapore's Future Strategy Unit to share best practices, just as the UN Strategic Planning Network connects 12 UN agency strategy units.
 These two networks could also be connected with the Office of the UN Secretary-General to help coordinate strategies and goals.
 Leaders should make these new systems as transparent and participatory as possible to include and increase the public's intelligence and resilience.
 As a result, more future-oriented and global-minded voters might elect leaders who are sensitive to global long-term perspectives.

-It could be that humanity needs and is ready to create a global, multifaceted, general long-range view to help it make better long-range decisions to the benefit of the species.
-Communications and advertising companies could create memes to help the public become sensitive to global long-term perspectives so that more future-oriented educated publics could support more future-oriented, global-minded politicians.
+Increasing numbers of arts, media, and entertainment professionals are bringing global long-term perspectives to their audiences.
+Communications and advertising companies could create memes (e.g., from reaction to anticipation or think ahead) to help the public become sensitive to long-term perspectives so that more future-oriented educated publics could support more future-oriented, global-minded politicians.
 Prizes could be given to recognize the best examples of global long-term decisionmaking.
 Participatory policymaking processes augmented by e-government services can be created that are informed by futures research.
 Universities should fund the convergence of disciplines, teach futures research and synthesis as well as analysis, and produce generalists in addition to specialists.
 Efforts to increase the number and quality of courses on futures concepts and methods should be supported, as well as augmenting standard curricula with futures methodologies converted to teaching techniques that help future-orient instruction.

 Each of the 15 Global Challenges in this chapter and the eight UN Millennium Development Goals could be the basis for transinstitutional coalitions composed of self-selected governments, corporations, NGOs, universities, and international organizations that are willing to commit the resources and talent to address a specific challenge or goal.
-Challenge 5 will be addressed seriously when foresight functions are a routine part of most organizations and governments, when national SOFIs are used in at least 50 countries, when the consequences of high-risk projects are routinely considered before they are initiated, and when standing Committees for the Future exist in at least 50 national legislatures.
+Challenge 5 will be addressed seriously when foresight functions are a routine part of most organizations (as accounting is today), when the consequences of high-risk projects are routinely considered before they are initiated, and when 50 countries have national SOFIs and standing Committees for the Future in national legislatures.

-Africa: Foresightfordevelopment.org makes research documents, projects, scenarios, people, and blogs available to support African futures research.
-South Africa produces the regional Risk and Vulnerability Atlas to aid long-range planning.
-China has become a force in African long-range planning.
+Africa: Africa’s dependence on advanced country markets will lessen dramatically.
+China has become a force in African long-range planning; it will be the second largest export destination for Africa.
+The South African National Planning Commission presented the long-range National Development Plan to President Zuma November 2011, which is open for public feedback.
+Foresightfordevelopment.org makes research documents, projects, scenarios, people, and blogs available to support African futures research.
 Daily management of many African countries makes future global perspectives difficult; hence, more-regional bodies like the African Union and the African Development Bank are more likely to further futures work in Africa and should build on 10 years of work of UNDP/African Futures.
 Civil society is also becoming a bigger stakeholder and lobby in foresight.

-Asia and Oceania: China's Five Year Plan promotes long-term thinking, and since it tends to make decisions in a longer time frame than others, its increasing power and eventually that of India should lead to more global, long-term decisionmaking as these nations interact with the rest of the world.
-Japan includes private-sector companies in its longterm strategic planning unit.
+Asia and Oceania: Long-term global perspectives will be needed to avoid future energy resource conflicts in the South China Seas.
+China's Five Year Plan promotes long-term thinking, and since it tends to make decisions in a longer time frame than others, its increasing power and eventually that of India should lead to more global, long-term decisionmaking as these nations interact with the rest of the world.
+Japan includes private-sector companies in its long-term strategic planning unit.
 The Prime Minister's Office of Singapore has begun an international network of government future strategy units.

-Europe: EPTA, the European Parliamentary Technology Assessment, is a network and database of 18 European parliaments to integrate futures into decisionmaking.
-Forecasts of migrations from Asia and Africa are forcing Europe to reassess its future, as are the EU2020 strategy, Lisbon Strategy, sovereign debt crisis, emergence of China, and forecasts of public finances for social and health services for an aging population.
-The 7th Framework Programme of the EU expands foresight support; the Institute for Prospective Technological Studies provides futures studies for EU decisionmaking; the European Foresight Platform connects futurists; an annual European Futurists Conference is held in Switzerland; iKnow Project scans for weak signals and wild cards, and the European Regional Foresight College improves futures instruction.
+Europe: Factors making Europe take global long-term perspective increasingly into account include the Euro crisis, forecasts of Asian and African migrations, the emergence of China, and public finances for social and health services for an aging population.
+The EU2020 strategy for a sustainable social market economy builds on the Lisbon strategy for growth and jobs.
+The EU Committee of the Regions and the European Observation Network for Territorial Development and Cohesion supports foresight studies.
+The European Parliamentary Technology Assessment is a network and database of 18 European parliaments integrating futures into decisionmaking.
+The 7th Framework Programme of the EU expands foresight support; the Institute for Prospective Technological Studies provides futures studies for EU decisionmaking; the European Foresight Platform connects futurists; iKnow Project scans for weak signals and wild cards; and the European Regional Foresight College improves futures instruction.
 The Netherlands constitution requires a 50-year horizon for land use planning.
 Russian Ministries use Delphi and scenarios for foresight, while corporations tend to use technology roadmaps.
+Poland 2050 encourages more qualitative than quantitative approaches for long-term analyses.

-Latin America: Research from ECLAC and UNIDO's technological foresight training could be improved to stimulate long-range decisionmaking; participation in such international organizations will improve the region's long-range global dialogs.
-Mexico initiated and signed an agreement to create the Pacific Latinamerican Alliance with the governments of Peru, Chile, and Colombia to promote free trade in a larger zone than Mercosur.
+Latin America: The new President of Mexico is interested in futures research.
+The Chilean legislative bodies held a public televised forum on the future in December 2011.
+Research from ECLAC and UNIDO's technological foresight training could be improved to stimulate long-range decisionmaking; participation in such international organizations will improve the region's long-range global dialogues.
+Mexico, Peru, Chile, and Colombia have signed a free-trade agreement to create the Pacific Latin American Alliance for economic development cooperation.
 Alternative long-term development strategies are being created by the Bolivian Alliance for the Americas, the Union of South American Nations, and the Community of Latin America and Caribbean States.
 The shift toward more socialist politics in some countries is motivating alternative futures thinking.
-Yet futures approaches are ignored by the academic and mass media, which focus on urgent and confrontational issues over ideologies, unmet basic needs, inequality, and large economic groups that monopolize services.
-Venezuela has the Sembrar el Futuro prize for students' futures thinking, and Mexico initiated the Global Millennium Prize for students' ideas for addressing global long-range challenges.
+Futures approaches are mostly ignored by the academia and mass media, which focus on urgent and confrontational issues over ideologies, unmet basic needs, inequality, and large economic groups that monopolize services.
+Venezuela has the Sembrar el Futuro prize for students' futures thinking, and Mexico initiated the Global Millennium Prize for students' ideas for addressing global challenges.
 Since the average age in Latin America is only 24, it is fundamental to incorporate the visions of the next generation via social networks and apps.

-North America: Create a map of individuals and organizations with foresight and use it to create a virtual organization at the White House for regular input to the policy process; the same for Langevin Block in Canada.
+North America: A new report explains how to create a foresight capacity in the White House.
+Create a map of individuals and organizations with foresight and use it to create a virtual organization at the White House (USA) and Langevin Block (Canada) for regular input to the policy process.
 "Future considerations" should be added to standard reporting requirements.
 Examples of successful global long-range activates should be promoted (see CD Chapter 12) along with cases where the lack of futures thinking proved costly.
 Global perspectives in decisionmaking are emerging due to perpetual collaboration among different institutions and nations that has become the norm to address the increasing complexity and speed of global change.
 Global long-term perspectives continue to be evident in the climate change policies of many local governments.

 If you would like to update and improve this challenge please enter your text in the space provided below.
 Although it is not required, if you would like to be included in our statistics for each challenge.
 Please fill in the contact information in the first part of the form below.